Counselors

 In addition to private practice, Amy is an Associate Professor at SUNY Brockport.
 She publishes and presents at national, regional and local levels on the effective use of EFT for stress and anxiety management, the neurological and cognitive impacts of stress and anxiety, and the needs of high-ability youth.
 She is also actively engaged with professional counseling organizations, and serves as a Fellow for the Yunasa summer camps which support the balanced development of the five aspects of self for gifted youth.

-Rachel McGriff, MHC-LP, MS.Ed., CAS
+Rachel McGriff, LMHC, MS.Ed., CAS

 MS in Mental Health Counseling from SUNY Oswego